lifaon74/observables/examples/04-do-an-http-request-with-observables.md

 ---

-Using PromiseObservable, we can now create a simpler cancellable fetch function:
+Using PromiseObservable, we can now create a simple cancellable fetch function:

 ```ts
 function http(url: string) {